 The Vermillion River Monitoring Network was created to assess water quality and quantity in the Vermillion River Watershed.
 Monitoring staff with Dakota County Soil and Water Conservation District and Scott Soil and Water Conservation District visit eight locations on a biweekly basis from snowmelt (mid-March) through November 1 (Figure 1).
-Despite the onset of the COVID-19 pandemic, water monitoring in the watershed took place from March to November without pause.
-Large rainfall events were few and far between resulting in most samples being collected during baseflow or low water level conditions.
+The summer's historic drought meant that most samples were collected during baseflow or low water level conditions as rainfall events were few and far between (a few in the spring and fall).

-Monitoring activities include sample collection, continuous temperature and water level data downloads, biological monitoring, and equipment maintenance.
+Monitoring activities include sample collection, continuous temperature and water level monitoring, biological monitoring, and equipment maintenance.
 The data collected though this effort include a combination of chemical, physical, and biological parameters and assessments, enable local agencies such as the Vermillion River Watershed Joint Powers Organization (VRWJPO) to better understand the health of the stream and implement appropriate management strategies throughout the watershed.